timhtheos/timothy/docs/archived/2016/2016-12-09-install-rvm-in-ubuntu-14.04-server.md

   - ubuntu
   - ruby version manager
 permalink: article/install-rvm-ruby-version-manager-in-ubuntu-14.04
+sticky: true
+teaser: >
+  Ruby Version Manager (RVM) is a tool that managers Ruby application environments and enables switching between them.
+This is more of a personal note, as I always end up re-searching about this.
 ---

 Ruby Version Manager (RVM) is a tool that managers Ruby application